 Low labour force participation and high outward migration

-Volatile macroeconomic environment and political instability made a dent in the performance of the labour market.
-With a low unemployment rate, Moldova continues to struggle with the lowest labour force participation in the region, skills mismatches, large outmigration flows, high inactivity and a great incidence of youth neither in employment nor in education or training.
-Informality continues to be high, the quality of jobs requires substantive improvement.
-There is a need for a consistent reform of the occupational safety and health system.
+With a low unemployment rate, Moldova continues to struggle with the lowest labour force participation in the region.
+Skills mismatches, large outmigration flows, high inactivity and a great incidence of youth neither in employment nor in education or training are the main root causes.
+Informality continues to be high, the quality of jobs requires substantive improvement and there is a need for a consistent reform of the occupational safety and health system.
 The ongoing labour legislation reform is relevant both for EU association aspirations and for advancement of social dialogue.

 To overcome these challenges the ILO is offering assistance in: